Research interests

 Handling change of support

-I also developed a statistical approach handling change of support for complex environmental data (zero-inflated data with long tails).
-It allows to combine (massive) areal-level data and point-level data to map fish distribution.
+I developed a statistical approach handling change of support for complex ecological data (zero-inflated data with heavy tails).
+It allows to combine (massive) areal-level data and point-level data to map species distribution.
+It has been applied on commercial catch declarations data (defined at the scale of 0.5° x 1° ICES rectangles) to predict fish distribution at a fine scale.

 Conceptual diagram of the hierarchical model